“In three words I can sum up everything I’ve learned about life: it goes on.” Robert Frost

 And after reading her blog, I thought it interesting to limit it to accomplishing three things because there are days when I seem to get “so much done.”
 And then there are days when three is really pushing it.
 I wondered; why choose a particular number of tasks to complete each day?
 Getting one thing completed, especially if it’s a “big thing” or an “unpleasant thing,” can make you feel good, but more than one or two things accomplished every day, and you feel even better.
 It is easier to be successful if we ALREADY see ourselves as successful!
 We feel good, and good about ourselves, when we get stuff done.
 If we are able to finish three different things, especially during a difficult time, it feels good and that’s part of feeling successful.

 I am preparing for my long-anticipated chamber choir summer retreat, with auditions starting a month before.
 Music needs to be collated, handouts and language sheets need to be collected and folders need to be organized before the retreat.
 I need to post auditions, do a snail mailing, and update our website; busy, but necessary work.
 Normally, I would be stressed out even though most of those tasks can be accomplished over a period of weeks.
 Using the Rule of Three, I am making a list of tasks to be done and assigning one or two of them per day over several weeks, the more time-sensitive ones to be done first.
 And I feel less stressed.

 As we head toward more “normal” in our lives, there are several Pandemic ideas I am taking with me, several habits and outlooks which I believe will help me get back to my normal.
 One of them is the Rule of Three.
 It goes without saying, my new cranberry bread recipe is another!

 What things have you learned during this time that you will continue to use when things are back to normal?

-I am taking my Choral Ethics Blogs to my chamber choir’s Facebook page for the foreseeable future.
-Please join me there this morning!
+I have been taking my Choral Ethics Blogs to my chamber choir’s Facebook page but am not able to this morning. *See* you next week!